 What is PDD-NOS?

-Pervasive Developmental Disorder (Not Otherwise Specified) or PPD-NOS was a subtype of autism spectrum disorder before it was removed from the DSM-5 diagnostic manual in 2013.
+Pervasive Developmental Disorder (Not Otherwise Specified) or PDD-NOS was a subtype of autism spectrum disorder before it was removed from the DSM-5 diagnostic manual.

-PPD-NOS was used to refer to people with autism who do not fully meet the criteria to warrant a classic autism diagnosis.
+PDD-NOS was used to refer to people with autism who do not fully meet the criteria to warrant a classic autism diagnosis.
 It’s a diagnosis used for someone who has some but not all characteristics of autism.
-Unlike Asperger’s syndrome, people with pervasive developmental disorders have minor challenges in language and cognitive development.
+Unlike asperger’s syndrome, people with pervasive developmental disorders have minor challenges in language and cognitive development.